Gadiel-H/deep-trails/CONTRIBUTING.md

 ## Documentation

-The documentation is generated in `docs/` in the `gh-pages` branch.
+The documentation is generated in the `gh-pages` branch.

-Contributors do not need to update or commit anything inside that directory.
 Documentation updates are handled by maintainers during review, or automatically through CI if enabled.

-You can read the documentation at https://gadiel-h.github.io/deep-trails
+You can read it at https://gadiel-h.github.io/deep-trails